Codepath

 self.right = right

-# Check if the node has only one child
+# Check if the current node has an odd value

 5: R-eview